roger-gelonezi/open-workout-api/README.md

 # open-workout-manager-api
-This is an open source project that manages a backend api for a gym.
+This is an open source project intended for an gym.